Malaysias Leading Index Remains Moderate In November 2022 - UrduPoint

 Malaysia's Leading Index Remains Moderate In November 2022

-KUALA LUMPUR, (UrduPoint / Pakistan Point News - 20th Jan, 2023 ) :Malaysia's leading index, a predictive tool used to anticipate economic upturns and downturns in an average of four to six months ahead, remains moderate by recording 110.5 points in November last year, official data showed on Friday.
+KUALA LUMPUR, (UrduPoint / Pakistan Point News - 22nd Jan, 2023 ) ::Malaysia's leading index, a predictive tool used to anticipate economic upturns and downturns in an average of four to six months ahead, remains moderate by recording 110.5 points in November last year, official data showed on Sunday.

 The decrease was due to real money supply, M1, Bursa Malaysia Industrial Index, number of housing units approved, expected sales value, manufacturing and number of new companies registered, the Department of Statistics Malaysia (DOSM) said in a statement.